TheSoftwareFactory/lokki-server/README.md

     $ node unittest-runner.js

-See the [Lokki Wiki](https://github.com/TheSoftwareFactory/lokki/wiki) for more information on development.
+See the [Lokki main repository](https://github.com/TheSoftwareFactory/lokki) for more information on development.

 ## Coding style